depoale/mammo_classifier/README.md

 # GradCAM and interpretability
 As part of the analysis, we included the possibility to "visualise" what the model has learnt using GradCAM algorithm (Gradient-weighted Class Activation Mapping).
 Selecting the most reliable of the five model (according to the ensemble's weights), the GradCAM algorithm is employed to highlight which regions of an input image are relevant in the decision making process. <br>
-The user can choose (by setting the parameter `gradcam`) the number of images from the processed dataset to visualize through the GradCAM.
+The user can choose (by setting the parameter `gradcam`) the number of random images from the processed dataset to visualize through the GradCAM.
 Here are some examples of mammograms' portions visualised with GradCAM:
 <img src="docs/images/gCAM.png" width="800"> <br>